M4 carbine: Improved M4

-In September 2010, the Army announced it would buy 12,000 M4A1s from Colt Firearms by the end of 2010, and would order 25,000 more M4A1s by early 2011.
-The service branch planned to buy 12,000 M4A1 conversion kits in early 2011.
-In late 2011, the Army bought 65,000 more conversion kits.
-From there the Army had to decide if it would upgrade all of its M4s.
-In April 2012, the U.S. Army announced it would begin purchasing over 120,000 M4A1 carbines to start reequipping front line units from the original M4 to the new M4A1 version.
+In addition to upgrade kits, in April 2012, the U.S. Army announced it would begin purchasing over 120,000 M4A1 carbines to start reequipping front line units from the original M4 to the new M4A1 version.
 The first 24,000 were to be made by Remington Arms Company.
 Remington was to produce the M4A1s from mid-2013 to mid-2014.
 After completion of that contract, it was to be between Colt and Remington to produce over 100,000 more M4A1s for the U.S. Army.
 Because of efforts from Colt to sue the Army to force them not to use Remington to produce M4s, the Army reworked the original solicitation for new M4A1s to avoid legal issues from Colt.
 On 16 November 2012, Colt's protest of Remington receiving the M4A1 production contract was dismissed.
 Instead of the contract being re-awarded to Remington, the Army awarded the contract for 120,000 M4A1 carbines worth $77 million to FN Herstal on 22 February 2013.
 The order was expected to be completed by 2018.

-Replacement attempts
+Replacement efforts

 Replacements for the M4 have mostly focused on two factors: improving its reliability, and its penetration.
 The first attempt to find a replacement for the M4 came in 1986, with the Advanced Combat Rifle program, in which the caseless Heckler & Koch G11 and various flechette rifles were tested, but this was quickly dropped as these designs were mostly prototypes, which demonstrated a lack of reliability.
 In the 1990s, the Objective Individual Combat Weapon competition was put forth to find a replacement for the M4.
 Two designs were produced, both by Heckler & Koch: the XM29 OICW, which incorporated a smart grenade launcher, but was canceled in 2004 as it was too heavy, and the XM8, which was canceled in 2005 as it did not offer significant enough improvements over the M4.

 The Heckler & Koch HK416 was introduced in 2005, incorporating the same lower receiver as the M4A1, but replacing its direct impingement system with a gas-operated rotating bolt, more comparable to that of the G36.
 The HK416 was adopted by the Navy SEALs, Delta Force, and other special forces.
 In 2010, it was adopted by the Marines as the M27 Infantry Automatic Rifle.
 The same year, the Rangers and Navy SEALs adopted the FN SCAR, but later withdrew their purchase, as it was not a significant enough improvement over the M4A1.

+Individual Carbine

+The U.S. Army briefly had a tender in 2011 called the Individual Carbine, which solicited proposals for a potential M4 carbine replacement, but this was canceled in 2013 after determining that none of the entrants offered an adequate improvement over the M4.